Infineon/mtb-example-anycloud-wifi-scan/README.md

     **Figure 1.
 Scan Output with No Filter**
     ![](images/figure1.png)

-**Note**: The serial terminal output will contain duplicate SSID scan results.
+**Note**: The serial terminal output will contain duplicate SSID scan results because the WHD successively scans each channel and it is possible that it detects multiple probe responses from a network while scanning in the channel occupied by the network.

 5. Press the user button to switch to the *SSID scan filter*, which scans for only the network whose SSID is provided in `SCAN_FOR_SSID_VALUE`.

     **Figure 2.
 Scan Output with SSID Filter**
     ![](images/figure2.png)

-6. Press the user button SW2 to switch to the *MAC address scan filter*, which scans for only the network whose MAC address is provided in `MAC_ADDRESS`.
+6. Press the user button SW2 to switch to the *MAC address scan filter*, which scans for only the network whose MAC address is provided in `SCAN_FOR_MAC_ADDRESS`.

     **Figure 3.
 Scan Output with MAC Address**
     ![](images/figure3.png)